Now Reading

 After College Interest Payment options

-Now you know the fixed interest rate is the correct answer for the question, Which of the following statements about federal student loans is?
+Now you know the fixed interest rate is the correct answer to the question, Which of the following statements about federal student loans is?

 But do you know after you get the federal student loans, you will get much more flexible options for the loan payments?
 As your parents are applying for a federal student loan.
 If you submit your financial need certificate.
 You will get the subsidized federal student loans.
 In subsidized federal student loans, you will get much more flexible options for your interest payments.